adzerk/frise/README.md

 ### Default values

-By using the `$include` directive pointing to the files with default values can be found (in this example, [example/_defaults/config.yml](example/_defaults/config.yml)), Frise can handle its application internally on load time:
+By using the `$include` directive pointing to the files where default values can be found (in this example, [example/_defaults/config.yml](example/_defaults/config.yml)), Frise can handle its application internally on load time:

 ```ruby